 Area of Need Definition Examples: Communication and Interaction Children with needs in this area may have difficulty Speech, language and in communicating with others.
 These difficulties communication needs may manifest in terms of producing speech, for Autism example struggling to put thoughts into words or Speech sound production difficulty knowing what they wish to say but being unable to physically produce accurate sounds/words.
 Alternatively, children may not understand what is being said to them or may not understand or use social rules related to communication.
 Cognition and Learning This area relates to any difficulties with learning, Moderate Learning Difficulties often in terms of academic subjects.
 It also refers (MLD) to the thinking skills and thought processes that a Severe Learning Difficulties (SLD) child has acquired through their prior experience.
 Profound Multiple Learning Learning needs can vary in severity and can Difficulties (PMLD) change according to subjects and situations.
 Specific Learning Difficulties (SpLD) Children with cognition and learning needs may Dyslexia learn at a slower pace than their peers despite Dyscalculia appropriate differentiation and Quality First Dyspraxia Teaching.
 Learning difficulties can be general or specific and related to one or more areas of the curriculum.
-Difficulties may be short-term in one or more areas or severe and long term. • Specific learning difficulties (SpLD) affect one or more specific aspects of learning.
-This encompasses a range of conditions some of which Social and Emotional Mental Health are given as examples.
-This area relates to a wide range of social and Attention deficit disorder emotional difficulties which manifest themselves Attention deficit hyperactive in many ways.
-These may include becoming disorder withdrawn or isolated, as well as displaying Attachment disorder. challenging, disruptive or distressing behaviour.
-Anxiety related disorders These behaviours may reflect underlying mental Anxiety related disorders health difficulties or physical symptoms that are medically unexplained.
-Sensory and/or physical needs Sensory needs can refer to hearing loss and/or Hearing loss visual impairment.
+Difficulties may be short-term in one or more areas or severe and long term.
+Specific learning difficulties (SpLD) affect one or more specific aspects of learning.
+This encompasses a range of conditions some of which Conint and Emphismal Manager Lingston are given as examples.
+Attention deficit discurden (ADD) Social and Emotional Mental Health This area relates to a wide range of social and Attention deficit disorder (ADD) emotional difficulties which manifest themselves Attention deficit hyperactive in many ways.
+These may include becoming disorder (ADHD) withdrawn or isolated, as well as displaying Attachment disorder.
+Anxiety related disorders challenging, disruptive or distressing behaviour.
+These behaviours may reflect underlying mental Alixiety related disorders health difficulties or physical symptoms that are medically unexplained.
+Sensory and/or physical needs Sensory needs can refer to hearing loss and/or Hearing loss Sensory and/or physical needs visual impairment.
 It can also refer to sensory Vision loss processing difficulties and physical difficulties.
-The Multisensory impairment important consideration in this area is the degree Sensory processing difficulties to which the difficulties impact on the child's Diagnosed medical conditions ability to access educational opportunities Congenital conditions
+The Multisensory impairment important consideration in this area is the degree Sensory processing difficulties to which the difficulties impact on the child's Diagnosed medical conditions ability to access educational opportunities Congenital conditions asincy to access cadeational opportunities confermal conditions